TechArtistG/ShaderLabLab/README.md

 ShaderLabLab uses the T4 text template system: https://msdn.microsoft.com/en-us/library/bb126445.aspx

 ShaderLabLabProcessor defines a custom asset processor which catches all *.shader.tt asset saves.
-It then processes the tempalte using Mono.TextTemplating and outputs a shader file of the same name.
+It then processes the template using Mono.TextTemplating and outputs a shader file of the same name.

-eg myTemplate.shader.tt will be compiled to myTemplate.shader in the same location as the tempalte.
+eg myTemplate.shader.tt will be compiled to myTemplate.shader in the same location as the template.

 # Examples
 Look in the Test folder for an example of file include and a for loop creating mutliple ShaderLab properties.